Disabled international students

 Unlike "home" disabled students, disabled international students are not entitled to UK Government funding for academic support.

-The Disabled Students Assessment and Support (DSAS) team is one of the largest in the UK, with a range of specialist staff members working to support disabled students.
+Disability Services are one of the largest in the UK, with a range of specialist staff members working to support disabled students.

 - modified examination arrangements